 The district does not provide any support for connecting personal devices beyond the content in these KnowledgeBase articles!

 Your district computer supports hundreds of printer models.
 Try adding the pinter as you would a district printer.
 However, drivers already installed on district computer probably do not include models released in the last few months.
 If you purchase a printer model that needs a driver installed, please create a ticket at https://helpdesk.nsd.org.
 Download the driver installer from the manufacturer's website, if possible, and leave the installer on the Desktop to expedite installation.

 For Handheld Devices

-Handheld devices often offer the option to synch with your computer via a USB cable.
+Handheld devices often offer the option to synch with your computer.
 These devices have very specific needs for software on the computer, though, and newer devices, or any that have been recently updated, are likely to have problems connecting to district computers.
 All of these devices can connect to district email and calendar using a wireless network connection (see KB article 406).

 For iOS devices (iPhone, iTouch, iPad):

 If you get a warning that your computer needs a new version of iTunes to connect with your device, you can still transfer photos/movies by opening iPhoto and synching the phone as a camera device (it should offer that automatically).
 For transferring any type of files, there is an inexpensive utility called "iFiles" that makes it easy to transer any files to and from your device, as well as viewing many file types.

 We do not support the use of personal scanners on district computers.